MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/xbox-integrated-multiplayer/xim-manifest.md

 ## Universal Windows application Xbox Live multiplayer invite protocol activation extension

 Xbox Live multiplayer applications are expected to support game invitations.
 Invites accepted by local users arrive in the form of protocol activation of the app (see the platform documentation for more information regarding protocol activation).

 Apps that use XIM other than for XIM networks managed through out-of-band reservations invoke the `xim::extract_protocol_activation_information()` method to assist in handling protocol activation at run-time, but Universal Windows Platform (UWP) applications must also statically declare via an AppXManifest "windows.protocol" extension that they support such "ms-xbl-multiplayer" activations by the system.
-This can be done as seen in the following snippet:
+This can be done as in the following snippet:

 ```xml
  <?xml version="1.0" encoding="utf-8"?>